S-W-dev/MusicPlayer/README.md

 # musicplayer

-plays music in the background so your teachers cant find out
+plays music in the background

 # ### Version Release notes below. ###